Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Background, Related Work, and Motivation

-In recent work, \citet{loaiza2022diagnosing} outline a general procedure for density estimation on manifolds with pushforward models, which separates modelling into two components: a \textit{generalized autoencoder}, which embeds the data manifold into $m$-dimensional latent space, and a \textit{density estimator}, which learns the density within the manifold.
-The generalized autoencoding step treats $f_\theta$ as a decoder, pairing it with a smooth encoder $g_\phi: \bbR^n \to \bbR^m$, and trains them to learn $\cM$ by mutually inverting each other on the data,\footnote{In particular, $f_\theta$ becomes a left inverse of $g_\phi$, and equivalently, $g_\phi$ becomes a right inverse of $f_\theta$.} such as by minimizing a reconstruction loss $\bbE_{x \sim P^*}\left|\left|x - f_\theta(g_\phi(x))\right|\right|^2$.
+However, not all pushforward models have explicitly computable densities.
+In recent work, \citet{loaiza2022diagnosing} outline a general procedure for density estimation with pushforward models, which separates modelling into two components: a \textit{generalized autoencoder}, which embeds the data manifold into $m$-dimensional latent space, and a \textit{density estimator}, which learns the density within the manifold.
+The generalized autoencoding step treats $f_\theta$ as a decoder, pairing it with a smooth encoder $g_\phi: \bbR^n \to \bbR^m$, and trains them to learn $\cM$ by mutually inverting each other on the data,\footnote{In particular, $f_\theta$ becomes a left inverse of $g_\phi$ on $\cM$, and $g_\phi$ becomes a right inverse of $f_\theta$ on $\cM$.} such as by minimizing a reconstruction loss $\bbE_{x \sim P^*}\left\Vert x - f_\theta(g_\phi(x))\right\Vert^2$.
 The density estimator $p_\psi(z)$ is then fitted to the encoded data $\{g_\phi(x_i)\}$ via maximum-likelihood.
-Given a datapoint $x \in \cM$, two-step models yield the following estimate for the ground truth density $p^*(x)$:
+Given a datapoint $x \in \cM$, two-step models estimate $p^*(x)$ as follows:

 where $z := g_\phi(x)$ is the encoding of $x$ and $J_{f_\theta}$ is the Jacobian of $f_\theta$ with respect to its inputs $z$.
 The fidelity of this estimate depends on the condition $f_\theta(g_\phi(x)) = x$ for all $x \in \cM$; in other words, $g_\phi$ must be a right-inverse of $f_\theta$ on $\cM$.
-Injective flow models \cite{brehmer2020flows,caterini2021rectangular,kothari2021trumpets,ross2021tractable} enforce invertibility on $\cM_\theta$ with architectural constraints; other two-step models \cite{ghosh2019variational,rombach2021high,xiao2019generative}, like \citet{loaiza2022diagnosing}, achieve this condition at their non-parametric optimum.
+Injective flow models \citep{brehmer2020flows,caterini2021rectangular,kothari2021trumpets,ross2021tractable} enforce invertibility on $\cM_\theta$ with architectural constraints; other two-step models \citep{xiao2019generative,ghosh2019variational,rombach2022high}, like \citet{loaiza2022diagnosing}, achieve this condition at their non-parametric optimum.